bghira/SimpleTuner/OPTIONS.md

-                        The default value is 'auto-weighting', which will automatically adjust the sampling weights based on the number of images in each backend. 'uniform' will sample from each backend equally, which may be more desirable for DreamBooth training with eg.
+                        The default value is 'auto-weighting', which will automatically adjust the sampling weights based on the number of images in each backend. 'uniform' will sample from each backend equally.
-                        ignore_epochs=True on your regularisation dataset.
   --write_batch_size WRITE_BATCH_SIZE
                         When using certain storage backends, it is better to batch smaller writes rather than continuous